-- At least one of the sub-attributes file reference or text must be populated. - The sub-attribute file reference is generally used for long text strings or those that require formatting, however, there is no restriction on the type of text (except for lexical level) that can be held in files referenced by sub-attribute file reference. - The sub-attribute file locator cannot be populated unless the attribute file reference is populated. - This complex attribute should be used, for example, to hold the information that is shown on paper charts by cautionary and explanatory notes.
+- At least one of the sub-attributes file reference or text must be populated. - The files referenced by the sub-attribute file reference generally contain long text strings or those that require formatting; there is no restriction on the type of text (except for lexical level) that can be held in files referenced by sub-attribute file reference. - The sub-attribute file locator cannot be populated unless the attribute file reference is populated. - This complex attribute should be used, for example, to hold the information that is shown on paper charts by cautionary and explanatory notes.